AssessmentsAdrenal insufficiency: Clinical practice

 No rise in serum ACTH compared to the basal value points towards a pituitary, or secondary, cause, and if serum ACTH increases, then the hypothalamus is to blame - so tertiary adrenal insufficiency.

-Also, most individuals have primary hypogonadism - which means the gonads don’t make enough sex hormones because of a deficient pituitary production of follicle stimulating hormone, or FSH, and luteinizing hormone, or LH.
+Also, most individuals have primary hypogonadism - which means the gonads don’t make enough sex hormones, possibly because of injury caused by autoantibodies directed against the gonads.